tc39/proposal-ses/README.md

-Now that `Function.prototype.toString` will give a [reliably evaluable string](http://tc39.github.io/Function-prototype-toString-revision/) that can be sent, SES provides a safe way for the receiver to evaluate it, in order to reconstitute that function's call behavior in a safe manner.
-Say we have a `RemotePromise` constructor that makes a [remote promise for an object that is elsewhere](https://github.com/kriskowal/q-connection), potentially on another machine.
-Below, assume that the `RemotePromise` constructor initializes this remote promise's private instance variable `#farEval` to be another remote promise, for the `Reflect.theProtoGlobal.eval` of the location (vat, worker, agent, event loop, place, ...) where this promise's fulfillment will be.
+Now that `Function.prototype.toString` will give a [reliably evaluable string](http://tc39.github.io/Function-prototype-toString-revision/) that can be sent, `TheFrozenRealm` provides a safe way for the receiver to evaluate it, in order to reconstitute that function's call behavior in a safe manner.
+Say we have a `RemotePromise` constructor that makes a
+[remote promise for an object that is elsewhere](https://github.com/kriskowal/q-connection), potentially on another machine.
+Below, assume that the `RemotePromise` constructor initializes this remote promise's private instance variable `#farEval` to be another remote promise, for the `Realm.TheFrozenRealm.eval` of the location (vat, worker, agent, event loop, place, ...) where this promise's fulfillment will be.
 If this promise rejects, then its `#farEval` promise likewise rejects.

 ```js
 class QPromise extends Promise {